vuejs/docs/src/glossary/index.md

 The *Composition API* is a collection of functions used to write components and composables in Vue.
 It includes the [Reactivity API](#reactivity-api), as well as various other functions, such as `provide()` and `inject()` and lifecycle hooks such as `onMounted()`.

-In the context of authoring components, a component would typically be described as a 'Composition API component' if it uses `<script setup>` or has an explicit `setup()` function.
+In the context of authoring components, a component would typically be described as a Composition API component if it uses `<script setup>` or has an explicit `setup()` function.

 For example, it would be common to describe either one of these examples as Composition API components: